How Often Should Men Cut Their Hair? Ultimate Guide

 How do I keep my haircut looking fresh between barber visits?

-You can make the time between haircuts last longer by applying little touch-ups at home.
+You can make the time between haircuts last longer just by applying little touch-ups at home.
+For example you can use clippers to clean up the area around the ears and the neckline.

-Then, use gel, pomade, or texture spray to hold the form in place.
+Then, you can use gel, pomade, and texture spray to hold the form in place.
+This overall will keep your cut neat until your next full session.

 Does cutting hair more often make it grow faster?